kstenerud/concise-text-encoding/cte-specification.md

 * Hours are always written according to the 24h clock (21:00, not 9:00 PM).
 * Minutes and seconds must always be padded to 2 digits.
-* Since there is no date component, time zone data must be interpreted as if it were "today", and so the time may not remain constant should the political situation at that time zone change at a later date.
+* Since there is no date component, time zone data must be interpreted as if it were "today", and so the time may not remain constant should the political situation at that time zone change at a later date (except when using `Etc/GMT+1`, etc).
 * If the time zone is unspecified, it is assumed to be `Zero` (UTC).

 #### Examples